hoodiecrow/ConsTcl/README.md

 `expand-macro` takes an expression and an environment as a parameter.
-First, the operator (`op`) and operands (`args`) are extracted to check if expansion is necessary.
+First, the operator (`op`) and operands (`args`) are extracted to check if expansion is necessary (the operator `car`, for historical reasons, stands for the first element of a list, while `cdr` stands for the rest of the elements after the first in a list).
 If the operator is the symbol `define` and the first of the operands is something other than a Pair, then expansion is unnecessary and the procedure returns with a code to break the while loop in `eval`.

 The operator's symbol name is then used to select the right expansion procedure, and the whole expression and the environment is passed to it.
 In the end, the